Hands of a guy on laptop keyboard

 Published on 05 March 2023

 Number zero is one of the greatest inventions in history, with a profound impact on the evolution of humanity including our digital era, which is shaped by ‘0’ and ‘1’.
-However, little is known about the history of the number ‘zero’.
-Its journey started in ancient India and moved worldwide via trade and early science diplomacy.
+However, little is known about the history of number ‘zero’.
+Its origins are rooted in the philosophical concepts of ancient South and Southeast Asia, and its journey to Western Europe is a fascinating tale of cultural exchange, scientific discovery, and technological advancement.

 Next on our historical journey is Fibonacci, also known as Leonardo of Pisa, who carried the torch of ‘0’ and the Hindu-Arabic decimal system of Al-Kwarizmi, and brought it to Europe.
 Fibonacci learnt about ‘0’ and decimal mathematics from Arab traders he met while accompanying his father on merchant tours in Tunisia.
 He immediately realised the superiority of the decimal system compared to previously used Roman numbers.
 This new type of mathematics spread to the rest of Europe through his book, Liber Abaci (Book of Calculation), published in 1202.